The Ninth: Beethoven and the World in 1824

 The Ninth Symphony, Beethoven's mightiest attempt to help humanity find its way from darkness to light, was born in the repressive period that followed the French Revolution and Napoleon's wars.
 In this book, the symphony becomes a prism through which we view Beethoven's era, intentions, and influence.

 Toscanini's letters, collected, translated, and edited by Harvey Sachs, reveal a man of strong perceptions, musical and otherwise, and acute self-knowledge.
 Since Toscanini left no memoirs and granted no interviews, these letters have become a unique source of first-hand information about him.

 Arthur Rubinstein (1887-1982), one of the most celebrated pianists of the twentieth century, led a remarkably long, full, and complicated life.
 Not counting Rubinstein's charming but not always accurate memoirs, this book is the only full-length biography of an unusual man and musician.

 Eleven essays by the great conductor's biographer, on specific aspects of Toscanini's life and work.

 First published: 1991

 Music in Fascist Italy

-How did individual Italian musicians react to Mussolini's fascist regime (1922-43), and how did Italy's musical institutions fare during that period?
+How did individual Italian and foreign musicians react to Mussolini's fascist regime (1922-43), and how did Italy's musical institutions fare during that period?
 This book is the first major work in English to deal with this controversial subject.

 First published: 1986